antaldaniel/old_music_dataobservatory_eu/content/post/2022-02-15-music-value-chain/index.md

 <td style="text-align: center;">{{< figure src="/media/img/blogposts_2022/full_market_example.jpg" caption="" numbered="false" >}}</td>

-You can read more about it in our dynamic [The Relevant Market for Music Streaming: Market Definition and Measurement Challenges](https://music-competition.dataobservatory.eu/) document is a versioned work-in-progress publication, available from the Zenodo open science repository and our opinion on the UK competition authorities music streaming market inquiry (Competition & Markets Authority 2022).
+{{% callout note %}} You can read more about it in our dynamic [The Relevant Market for Music Streaming: Market Definition and Measurement Challenges](https://music-competition.dataobservatory.eu/) document is a versioned work-in-progress publication, available from the Zenodo open science repository and our opinion on the UK competition authorities music streaming market inquiry (Competition & Markets Authority 2022).

-{{% callout note %}} See [Feasibility Study On Promoting Slovak Music In Slovakia & Abroad](https://music.dataobservatory.eu/publication/listen_local_2020/) - [Central European Music Industry Rerpot](https://music.dataobservatory.eu/publication/ceereport_2020/) - business confidential repertoire valuations - predictive modelling.
 {{% /callout %}}

 ## References